ppy/osu-wiki/wiki/Beatmap_Editor/AiMod/en.md

 AiMod
 ========

-**AiMod** is a tool built in the osu!
-Beatmap Editor, you can open it by pressing `Control` + `Shift` + `A` or by clicking **File** » **Open AiMod**.
-AiMod will help new mappers "mod" their maps.
-The issues with AiMod is that it was designed to be simple, so AiMod will most likely not detect issues with mapping patterns or bad BPM/timing.
-So in the end, you will still need a [modder](/wiki/Glossary) to mod your beatmap.
+**AiMod** is a modding tool built into the osu!
+Beatmap Editor.
+To open AiMod, press `Control` + `Shift` + `A` or navigate via menu options **File** » **Open AiMod** once a beatmap is open in the Beatmap Editor.

+AiMod aims to help beginner mappers "mod" their beatmaps.
+The limitation of AiMod lies with its basic design which causes it to sometimes overlook issues such as bad mapping patterns, BPM, or timing.
+Finding a [modder](/wiki/Glossary) to mod your beatmap is strongly recommended.

 ![AiMod](AiMod.jpg "AiMod is usually your first modder")

-After AiMod checks over your beatmap (should take less than a minute), the warnings and errors are displayed.
+AiMod typically completes its beatmap analysis in under a minute and subsequently displays warnings and errors.
 If "No problems were found in this map!"… Then congratulations!
-Your beatmap passed the AiMod "modding", but you'll still need to find [modder](/wiki/Glossary) to mod your beatmap because they will find more issues than what AiMod can detect.
+The beatmap passed the AiMod "modding" but still require modding from a proper modder.
+The modders can find hidden issues than AiMod failed to detect.

 Tabs
 ----